thasso/pyjip/docs/source/tools_and_pipelines.rst

     echo "========================================="
-    echo "The 'arg' filter without any argument" echo "prefixs the value with its option if" echo "the value is not a stream or evaluates to" echo "true."
+    echo "The 'arg' filter without any argument" echo "prefixs the value with its option if" echo "the value is not a stream or it evaluates to" echo "true."
     echo ""
     echo "RAW INPUT   : ${input|arg}"